 Making Books Travel: The World of Foreign Rights and Book Scouts

 For authors and publishers, foreign rights are one of the most important aspects of a book sale.
 The perception of how well a book can sell outside its country of origin has a huge impact on an author's advance, and future royalties.
 But who makes these decisions?
 And how are books sold to publishers in other countries?
 We will learn how these rights are assessed and sold from the people doing it every day: foreign rights managers and literary scouts.

-The L.A.
-Literati: Meet the Film Scouts and Co-Agents
+The NY and LA Literati: Meet the Film Scouts and Co-Agents

 Although there is a perception that how a book becomes a movie is based on chance, the reality is that film scouts and co-agents are the driving force behind book options.
 These are the people informing studio executives about which books will make successful movies.
 In this talk we will uncover how these essential players do their jobs, and the various ways content wends its way from New York publishing houses to the desks of producers, big and small.

 |Claire Lundberg, Owner and Literary Scout, CTL Scouting|